eric-maxwell/SimpleNodeJSExpressAPI/README.md

 To execute the tests included the server must be running, I did not have time to add mocks or a fake server, but they can be executed once the server is running using node server.js.
 Then execute npm test.

-1) Run node server.js in one terminal
+1) Run node server.js in one terminal.

 2) Run npm test in a different terminal.